rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/spritefont.md

 spriteBatch.End();```

 There a many draw methods.
 The user can specify the orientation of the text, its scale, its depth, its origin etc. There are also some effects that can be applied on the text through some DrawString methods.
-They are available as `SpriteEffects (ref:{SiliconStudio.Xenko.Graphics.SpriteEffects})` enum:
+They are available as @'SiliconStudio.Xenko.Graphics.SpriteEffects' enum:

 - None
 - FlipHorizontally